avlacatus/fii-admis/README.md

 It's important to mention that QUnit supports a wide range of Asserts: deepEqual, equal, notDeepEqual, notEqual, notPropEqual, ok, throws and many others.

-Also, because javascript code is often async, this framework provides callbacks and async control to test even the most complex cases.
+Also, because javascript code is often asynchronous, this framework provides callbacks and async control to test even the most complex cases.

 Conclusion
 QUnit is a powerful javascript unit testing framework.
 It itegrates well with the most-used library JQuery and other js features.